127 related texts · 12 related myths · Page 2 of 3

 It wasn't exactly a warm family reunion around the dinner table.
 According to Ginzberg's retelling in Legends of the Jews, the whole meal was fraught with tension, suspicion, and s...

-And it involves… a second chance Passover!
-Imagine this: The Israelites are in the desert, fresh out of Egypt.
+It involves… a second chance Passover!
+The Israelites are in the desert, fresh out of Egypt.
 God is laying down the law, literally.
-Among the instructions is the ...
+Among the instructions is the commandment to cel...

 It’s a mystical land inhabited by the Sons of Moses, and it’s a vision of communal harmony that's been whispered about for centuries.
 Ginzberg, in his Legends of the Jews, paints a...

-And today, we're diving into a fascinating, if somewhat cryptic, passage from Tikkun (spiritual repair)ei Zohar 86, a section known for its intense symbolism.
-It begins with the Le...
+A fascinating, if somewhat cryptic, passage from Tikkunei (spiritual repair) Zohar 86, a section known for its intense symbolism.
+It begins with the Leviathan.
+That legendary sea s...

 The Mekhilta draws a stark contrast between the creative power of God and the limitations of human beings.
-The measure of flesh and blood — meaning any mortal craftsman — cannot ev...
+The measure of flesh and blood, meaning any mortal craftsman, cannot even...

-And the Torah, in its own way, grapples with this very question.
+The Torah, in its own way, grapples with this very question.
 We find ourselves in the Book of Exodus, a pivotal moment in the story of the Israelites.
-Moses is about to ascend ...
+Moses is about to ascend Moun...

 Sounds daunting.
 Well, according to Sifrei Bamidbar (Numbers), Moses himself had a little trouble with it!
 In (Numbers 8:4), we read, "And this was the work of the menorah… accordi...

-Sometimes, it's not as straightforward as you might think.
+Sometimes, it's not as straightforward as it first appears.
 Take the classic example of basar b'chalav, meat and milk – a cornerstone of kashrut (dietary laws).
-You might assume it'...
+You might assume it...

 King Shapur of Persia once asked the sage Shmuel: "Tell me what I will see in my dream tonight."
-It was a test — could a Jewish sage truly predict what a foreign king would dream? ...
+It was a test, could a Jewish sage truly predict what a foreign king would dream?
+S...

 King Shapur of Persia once asked the sage Shmuel: "Tell me what I will see in my dream tonight."
-It was a test — could a Jewish sage truly predict what a foreign king would dream? ...
+It was a test, could a Jewish sage truly predict what a foreign king would dream?
+S...

 The Torah tells us, "Cain departed from the presence of the Lord, and lived in the land of Nod, east of Eden" (Genesis 4:16).
 But where did he really go?
 The Rabbis of the Bereshit...